 There’s more than one way to make customer experiences more interactive and dynamic.
 Streaming video may or may not need to offer social affordances, but competing against so much content may require staying in the social conversation, driving trending topics, working with creators and influencers, and developing continuous touchpoints with social audiences.
 In developing content portfolios, media companies should also look to short-form and user-generated streams, both as channels for their own content and to find young creators.

 However, if SVOD does not evolve into a connected social experience, it may not be able to generate the stickiness and network effects social media enjoys.
 It may not be surprising, but half of respondents who use social or online services say that staying connected to friends and family is one of their top five reasons for using them.
 About a fifth or more cite sharing thoughts, concerns, or views, finding like-minded people or groups, or interacting with people who have different outlooks or interests as reasons for using these services.
 SVOD in its current form offers none of this.

 Deloitte's Center for Technology, Media & Telecommunications (TMT Center) conducts research and develops insights to help business leaders see their options more clearly.
-Beneath the surface of new technologies and trends, the Center's research will help executives simplify complex business issues and frame smart questions that can help companies compete—and win—both today and in the near future.
-The Center can serve as a trusted adviser to help executives better discern risk and reward, capture opportunities, and solve tough challenges amid the rapidly evolving TMT landscape.
+Beneath the surface of new technologies and trends, the centre's research will help executives simplify complex business issues and frame smart questions that can help companies compete—and win—both today and in the near future.
+The centre can serve as a trusted adviser to help executives better discern risk and reward, capture opportunities and solve tough challenges amid the rapidly evolving TMT landscape.